luisfellype457/Algoritmo-e-Estrutura-de-Dados/README.md

-Códigos feitos com base nos exercícios propostos nos slides
+Códigos feitos com base nos exercícios e teorias propostos nos slides

-Codes that were made using the exercises on the proposed slides
+Codes that were made based on the exercises and theories on the proposed slides